-When I rose to my feet, I could feel the burden had lifted and I once again, I had a flowing stream replace my spiritual dessert.
+When I rose to my feet, I could feel the burden had lifted and I once again, I had a flowing stream replace my spiritual desert.

 I literally exhaled.
 Have you ever felt that sort of release?

-My problems may not had gone away, but my focus was no longer on them.
+My problems may not have gone away, but my focus was no longer on them.

 They seemed small and insignificant in light of my mighty God.